opengisch/QField-docs/README.md

 1. Clone this repository: git clone https://github.com/opengisch/QField-docs
 2. Build the container: `docker build . -t qfield-docs`
 3. Run it: `docker run -it -v ${PWD}/documentation:/opt/app/documentation -p 8000:8000 qfield-docs`
-4. Point your browser to the serving endpoint at http://localhost:8000.
+4. Point your browser to the serving endpoint at http://localhost:8000.  <!-- markdown-link-check-disable-line -->

 The server will automatically live-reload with any change made to the local `./documentation` directory.